girish-gowda/Competative-Coding-Practice/README.md

 Output

 If they can pass all the levels, print "I become the guy.".
 If it's impossible, print "Oh, my keyboard!" (without the quotes).

+***34. Football - 96A***

+Input

+The first input line contains a non-empty string consisting of characters "0" and "1", which represents players.
+The length of the string does not exceed 100 characters.
+There's at least one player from each team present on the field.

+Output

+Print "YES" if the situation is dangerous.
+Otherwise, print "NO".